Let’s draw a rabbit. I thought it would be helpful for you if I make some of the instructional material with a grid.

 Enlarge the pictures and observe how I developed the strokes (fur).
 I am sure you can make them much, much better and nicer.

-Continue the “fur-pencil-strokes” in similar fashion as you see on the pictures.
+Similarly, continue the “fur-pencil-strokes” as you see in the pictures.

 Notice how the rabbit’s body is round, nicely curved back-line.
 The fur strokes should be made in similar directions.